-uAttend is a cloud-based time and attendance system that is our choice as the best for very small businesses because it handles all time-tracking needs.
+uAttend from Workwell Technology is our choice as the best time and attendance system for very small businesses because it handles all time-tracking needs.
 The system records when employees come and go, manages paid time off, and features a scheduling tool.

-- 1-9 employees: $18 per month
+- 1-9 employees: $20 per month

-- 10-19 employees: $29 per month
+- 10-19 employees: $34 per month

-- 20-49 employees: $49 per month
+- 20-49 employees: $59 per month

-- 50-99 employees: $79 per month
+- 50-99 employees: $94 per month

-- 100+ employees: $99 per month
+- 100+ employees: $119 per month

 There are no contracts with uAttend.
 All memberships are paid on a monthly basis.
 You can cancel at any time for no cost.
 If you cancel within the first 30 days, you will receive a complete refund.

-We also received a highly informative online demonstration from a company executive.
+In addition to having all of our questions thoroughly answered, we received a highly informative online demonstration from a company executive.
 She walked us through every aspect of the system, making sure we knew all of its ins and outs.
 We appreciated the level of detail in the demonstration.

 We also received a high level of service when we used the live chat tool.
 The company provides customer support via phone, live chat and email from 9 a.m. to 8 p.m.
 (ET), Monday through Friday.